 People wanting to marry in church don't have to be members of the church, but most ministers will ask them why they wish to marry in church.
 A church marriage is a solemn Christian ceremony, with prayers and Bible readings reflecting Christian understandings of what marriage is about.
 Whilst people wishing to marry in a Methodist church do not need to be church members, most ministers will look for a genuine desire on the part of a couple to take their marriage seriously along the lines set out in the service.
 Discussing what this means in practice will be part of the marriage preparation.

 What if we are from two different denominations?

 Many marriages in Methodist churches (and many couples marrying in Methodist churches) include people from different Christian denominations.
 Where two people from different church traditions marry, it is quite common for ministers from both churches to take part in the ceremony.
 This is welcomed.
 Sometimes, people from different faiths marry — and there is advice available for such marriages.

-So Helen Kirk is a good first point of contact for you and will welcome your call.
+So Richard Atkinson is a good first point of contact for you and will welcome your call.